AVSystem/developer-zone/docs/API_documentation/Overview/Getting_access.md

 - *password* - your password

 !!!
 Note
-    SSO users (usually business users) need to have an IAM service account.
+    SSO users (usually business users) need to have an Identity Access Management (IAM) service account.
 Contact the platform administrator to have this account created.

 !!!
 Note
     In some installations the users obtain access token through exchange token procedure.
 Contact the platform administrator for more information.